 There are four main stages in the Community Standards Process.

 Charge of Violation of Code of Conduct

-Once the student receives a charge letter, they will meet with a Community Standards staff member.
+Once the student receives a charge letter, they will meet with a Community Standards Representative.
 This meeting allows a student the opportunity to ask questions, clarify information, describe circumstances and accurately share information related to this incident.
 The student will have the opportunity to hear the report received by the Community Standards Office and have a conversation about the alleged policy violation and issues surrounding the incident.
 The student will be asked to admit or deny violating the policy.

 Tenets of the Community Standards Process guide the work of the office, which are built on the principles of (1) to regard each student as an individual, deserving individual attention, consideration and respect; (2) to consider the facts fully and carefully before resolving any case; (3) to speak candidly and honestly to each student; (4) to hold each student to a high standard of behavior, both to protect the campus community and to promote student moral development; (5) to recognize the reality of human fallibility, as well as the stresses associated with collegiate life and to demonstrate compassion and understanding; and, (6) to contribute to the educational mission of the University by designing policies, conducting programs and offering instruction that contribute to the intellectual and moral development of the entire student body.